rorywalsh/CsoundUnity/Documentation~/index.md

 <img src="images/setupCsoundUnityChild_v3.gif" alt="CsoundUnityChild"/>

-*Be aware that the support for audio channels is still limited*: they're parsed from the csd file, meaning that if you're using variables it won't recognize them.
+**Be aware that the support for audio channels is still limited**: they're parsed from the csd file, meaning that if you're using variables the CsoundUnityEditor parser won't recognize them.
-The following example will find an audioChannel named "***Sname***", instead of its compiled value of "***audioChannel_1***":
+The following example will find an audioChannel named "*Sname*", instead of its expected value of "*audioChannel_1*":

 ```csound
 ;csd file